MINI Convertible review

 The entry-level MINI Cooper gets a 134bhp 1.5-litre three-cylinder, while the Cooper S has a 2.0-litre four-cylinder engine with 189bhp.
-The Cooper D is the only diesel model, and its 1.5-litre unit has 115bhp.
+The JCW bumps that same engine up to 228bhp, making it one of the fastest supermini hot hatches around.
+The Cooper D is the only diesel model, and its three-cylinder 1.5-litre unit has 115bhp.

 Even the Cooper model has 230Nm of torque thanks to its turbocharger, which means 0-62mph takes only 8.8 seconds.
 The Cooper D is a little less impressive, with the sprint taking 9.9 seconds, but the Cooper S model caters to speed freaks as it does 0-62mph in just 7.2 seconds.
 The JCW is fastest of all, taking only 6.6 seconds.

-The Cooper’s three-cylinder turbo is a good engine, offering plenty of power for overtaking and enjoying the chassis at a more reasonable price.
-There’s a choice of a six-speed manual or six-speed automatic gearbox and we’d choose the manual, as the auto isn’t great at selecting the right gear to be in at the right moment.
+The Cooper’s three-cylinder turbo is our pick of the range, plenty of punch for overtaking and enjoying the chassis at a more reasonable price and with decent fuel economy.
+There’s a choice of a six-speed manual or six-speed automatic gearbox and we’d choose the manual, as the auto isn’t the best at selecting the right gear to be in at the right moment.